tjvantoll/www.tjvantoll.com/_posts/2025-03-17-vibecoding.md

 I knew the day would come where non-technical people would be able to build useful applications with AI, but I didn’t think that day had come quite yet.

 In my view, AI was useful for _learning_ to code, but “real” applications would still require an experienced developer who uses AI as a junior assistant or copilot.
-Addy Osmani phrased it quite well in his writeup, [The 70% problem: Hard truths about AI-assisted coding](https://addyo.substack.com/p/the-70-problem-hard-truths-about).
+Addy Osmani phrased it well in his writeup, [The 70% problem: Hard truths about AI-assisted coding](https://addyo.substack.com/p/the-70-problem-hard-truths-about).

 > “Here's the most counterintuitive thing I've discovered: AI tools help experienced developers more than beginners.
 This seems backward – shouldn't AI democratize coding?
 The reality is that AI is like having a very eager junior developer on your team.
 They can write code quickly, but they need constant supervision and correction.
 The more you know, the better you can guide them.”